Factbox: Reliance raises $22.43 billion from stake sales at retail, digital arms

 - Reliance’s shares have risen 173% in the last three years, as of Tuesday’s close.
 The company’s current market capitalization is at $194.78 bln

-- The conglomerate’s telecom unit had 392.7 million subscribers as of May since its launch in late 2016, mainly at the expense of Vodafone Idea.
+- The conglomerate's telecom unit had 392.7 million subscribers as of May since its launch in late 2016, mainly at the expense of Vodafone Idea VODA.NS.
 Vodafone Idea lost a fifth of its wireless customers last year and had 309.9 million subscribers as of May

 - Reliance’s oil and gas, refining and petrochemical businesses once underpinned its growth, but they have taken a sharp hit as oil prices collapsed.
 In July, the company reported a nearly 44% fall in quarterly revenue as the COVID-19 pandemic destroyed demand for refined oil products